cpoch06/fe-coding-assessment/README.md

 - Responsive, modern UI using Tailwind CSS
 - Add, edit, delete, and toggle complete/incomplete for tasks
 - All task operations use the provided `/api/todos/route.ts` API endpoints
-- Mobile-friendly navigation with a hamburger menu and overlay
-- Clean, accessible, and consistent design for both light and dark modes
 - Task IDs are now displayed in a consistent, user-friendly format
 - Error handling and loading states for all async operations
 - No unnecessary API wrapper files; all API calls use the provided Next.js API route